StarRocks/starrocks/docs/administration/Configuration.md

 FE parameters are classified into dynamic parameters and static parameters.

 - Dynamic parameters can be configured and adjusted by running SQL commands, which is very convenient.
-But the configurations become invalid after you restart your FE.
+But the configurations become invalid if you restart your FE.
+Therefore, we recommend that you also modify the configuration items in the `fe.conf` file to prevent the loss of modifications.

 - Static parameters can only be configured and adjusted in the FE configuration file **fe.conf**. **After you modify this file, you must restart your FE for the changes to take effect.**